 Other bodies:

 – ITU/WMO/UNESCO IOC JTF

+– IEC SC86A

+– IEC SC86C

 I Question 10/15 – Interfaces, interworking, OAM, protection and equipment specifications for packet-based transport networks

 (Continuation of Question 10/15)

 I.1 Motivation

 The continued explosive growth of the Internet, the standardisation of Ethernet rates beyond 400G, the standardisation of additional Ethernet rates below 100 Gbit/s, accommodation of other packet-based traffic, and the range of logical interfaces provided by FlexE that may or may not correspond to any existing Ethernet PHY rate, are key forces for packet transport network evolution.
 In order to ensure that packet-based transport networks maintain carrier-class performance, it is essential that network protection techniques continue to evolve, and relevant Recommendations are updated.
 Packet-based transport networks must also continue to provide the operation, administration and maintenance (OAM) capabilities that are essential to enabling carrier-class performance.
 Such networks are expected to support an increasingly wide variety of highly reliable and high-quality services, which also require effective network control and management.
 Such factors will drive the need for the revision of existing Recommendations as well as the development of new Recommendations for packet-based transport interfaces and equipment.